cloudquery/cloudquery/website/pages/docs/plugins/destinations/csv/overview.md

 <Badge text={"Latest: " + getLatestVersion("destination", "csv")}/>

 <Callout type="error">
-This plugin was deprecated.
+This plugin is deprecated.
 Please use the [File plugin instead](/docs/plugins/destinations/file/overview).
 </Callout>

 This destination plugin lets you sync data from a CloudQuery source to CSV files.